M-arcus/cloudron-docs/docs/kb/user-management.md

 # User management

+## Single Sign-On

+An important feature of the Cloudron is Single Sign-On.
+You use the same username & password for logging in to all your apps.
+No more having to manage separate set of credentials for each service!

 ## Users

 You can invite new users (friends, family, colleagues) with their email address from the `Users` menu.
 They will